DENTSPLY SIRONA (XRAY) Q3 2017 Results - Earnings Call Transcript

 Robert Patrick Jones - Goldman Sachs & Co.
 LLC

-So, just on some of the updates you gave around cost-cutting and the revenue synergies.
+So, just on some of the updates you gave around cost cutting and the revenue synergies.
 I just want to make sure I understood correctly.
 It sounds like you think there's an incremental $100 million of cost in 2018 and 2019.
 Is that on top of the $75 million that was previously communicated or is that kind of the new target there?
 And then on the revenue side, your intention to drive synergies beyond the $100 million, can you maybe just give a little bit more on the areas of growth you're particularly targeting there?
 And then, any potential timeline would be really helpful.
 Thanks.

 Mark A. Thierer - DENTSPLY SIRONA, Inc.